 Make Sure You Choose the Right Container for Your Pool

 In most cases, people like to build in-ground pools.
 When designing one of these, you must create a container, which contains the water, as well as gives an aesthetic pleasure to your pool.
-There are three types of materials used to design this container: concrete, fiberglass, and vinyl liner.
+There are two types of materials used to design this container: concrete and fiberglass.
 Each one of these materials will require maintenance, but each one requires servicing specific to them.

 - Concrete Pools:This is the most common type of in-ground pools.
 While they are extremely flexible in terms of design, they are also the most expensive out of the three.
 Concrete pools require annual drainage for cleaning purposes.
 When the pool is drained, you must fix any cracks in the concrete container, as well as acid wash and re-plaster the siding.